Operational requirements for networked ID scanning

 You are also required under the Liquor Act to:

-- scan the photo ID of all patrons after 10pm (unless the patron is exempt as outlined in People who must have their ID scanned)
+- scan the photo ID of all patrons after 10pm on certain days unless the patron is exempt

-- prevent entry to patrons subject to a banning order under the Liquor Act (see Refusing entry and scanning ID on re-entry)
+- prevent entry to patrons subject to a banning order under the Liquor Act (read about refusing entry and scanning ID on re-entry)

-- opt in to be covered by the Privacy Act 1988 (Cwlth) (see the opt-in register)
+- register to opt in to be covered by the Privacy Act 1988 (Cwlth)

-- comply with the Privacy Act 1988 (Cwlth) in relation to the protection of personal information recorded by an approved ID scanner operated in the regulated premises.
+- comply with the Privacy Act in relation to the protection of personal information recorded by an approved ID scanner operated in the regulated premises.

 Note: While there are no record-keeping requirements under the Liquor Act in relation to approved ID scanners, you will still need to comply with crowd controller requirements under the Security Providers Act.